greenstack/MonoPaper/readme.md

 And while I'm at it, I might learn Gum, too.
 That's a UI library for MonoGame.

+## Notes
+ - DAE files need the FBX importer, not the Open Asset Importer in the Content Builder.

 ## Requirements
  - Good performance is a must.
 Many of the games I'll release using this rendering engine will be published on web, which is slower than native apps.
  - MUST Render to a render target.
 This will make resizing the viewport easier in the long run.